VENUS OF LESPUGUE, ANCIENT PALEOLITHIC FEMALE FIGURINE

 cults3d

-The Venus of Lespugue figurine was discovered in 1922 in the Rideaux cave of Lespugue in the foothills of the Pyrenees by René de Saint-Périer (1877-1950).
-Approximately 6 inches (150 mm) tall, it is carved from tusk ivory, and was damaged during excavation.
-Of all the steatopygous Venus figurines discovered from the upper Paleolithic, the Venus of Lespugue, if the reconstruction is sound, appears to display the most exaggerated female secondary sexual characteristics, especially the extremely large, pendulous breasts.
-It also shows the first known example of spun thread, as she has a twisted fiber skirt around her waist This is an exact replication of the original, un-reconstructed figurine, complete with damage, and is dated to 26,000 to 24,000 BCE, which places it in upper Paleolithic times.
-The Venus of Lespugue resides in France, at the Musée de l'Homme.
-This STL was made from a high resolution scan of the original cast of this ancient figurine, while it was being exhibited in the Czech Republic in the 1980's.
-I spent two years tracking down these casts and making these scans using the latest high resolution (<25 microns) scanner and this is the most accurate and VIRTUALLY ONLY museum quality exact recreation of the original Venus figurine you can find.
+The Venus of Lespugue figurine was unearthed in 1922 within the Rideaux cave of Lespugue, nestled at the foot of the Pyrenees by René de Saint-Périer (1877-1950).
+Approximately six inches tall, it is crafted from tusk ivory and sustained damage during excavation.
+Among all steatopygous Venus figurines discovered from the upper Paleolithic period, the Venus of Lespugue stands out for its depiction of exaggerated female secondary sexual characteristics, particularly its exceptionally large, pendulous breasts.
+It also showcases the earliest known example of spun thread, as she wears a twisted fiber skirt around her waist.
+This precise replication of the original, unreconstructed figurine is complete with damage and dates back to 26,000 to 24,000 BCE, placing it firmly in upper Paleolithic times.
+The Venus of Lespugue resides at the Musée de l'Homme in France.
+This STL was created from a high-resolution scan of the original cast while it was being exhibited in the Czech Republic during the 1980s.
+Two years were spent tracking down these casts and making scans using the latest high-resolution scanners, which can detect details as small as 25 microns, resulting in an extremely accurate and virtually only museum-quality exact recreation of the original Venus figurine available today.

 With this file you will be able to print VENUS OF LESPUGUE, ANCIENT PALEOLITHIC FEMALE FIGURINE with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on VENUS OF LESPUGUE, ANCIENT PALEOLITHIC FEMALE FIGURINE.